 A: 상추외리! (sangchuoeri)

-Explanation: The word for “lettuce” in Korean is 상추 (sangchu).
+Explanation: Korean’s word for “lettuce” is 상추 (sangchu).
 A sanctuary is where you go to worship, and the first part sounds like 상추 (sangchu).

 Korean Joke #10